suyashdube/RAG_pipeline/README.md

 **Codebase**
 - given in ipynb format for better understanding of the code
+- to test the working of model, query can be passed to the rag pipeline and output can be generated.
+A working example is shown in the notebook.
+- ipynb notebook can be downloaded and can be executed using google colab or jupyter notebook

 In this there's a file titled "Resume.csv".
 It has 4 columns.
 Resume ID, Resume_str, resume_html, and category.
 For the purpose of this assignment, I used ID and Resume_str data.
 I used pandas library to clean the data.
 For tokenization and segmenting, I used Named Entity Recognition (NER) to extract sections like skills, experience, education, etc. NER will help identify different sections of the resume such as names, organizations, locations, and job titles.
 I used spaCy for this.
 This approach extracts important entities (e.g., names, companies, etc.) from each resume and can be used to segment resumes into meaningful sections.